Rutgers University–Newark: History

-Rutgers–Newark officially came into existence in 1946, when the New Jersey State Legislature voted to make the University of Newark part of Rutgers University.
-The roots of Rutgers University, Newark, however, date back to 1908 when the New Jersey Law School first opened its doors.
-That law school, along with four other educational institutions in Newark — Dana College, the Newark Institute of Arts & Sciences, the Seth Boyden School of Business, and the Mercer Beasley School of Law — formed a series of alliances over the years.
-A final merger in 1936 resulted in the establishment of the University of Newark.
-A decade later, the University of Newark was absorbed into Rutgers University and became the school's Newark campus.
+The roots of Rutgers–Newark date back to 1908 when the New Jersey Law School first opened its doors.
+That law school, along with four other educational institutions in Newark—Dana College (founded in 1927), Newark Institute of Arts and Sciences (founded in 1909), Seth Boyden School of Business (founded 1929), and Mercer Beasley School of Law (founded 1926)—would form a series of alliances over the following four three decades, resulting in a final merger as the University of Newark in 1936.

+In 1946, a decade later, the University of Newark was absorbed into Rutgers University after a vote by the New Jersey State Legislature, thus transforming into Rutgers–Newark.

 Organization and governance

 Leadership

 As a constituent unit of Rutgers University, ultimate authority for Rutgers–Newark rests with the central administration of the university, including its president and governing boards.

 However, the campus has its own chief executive (Nancy Cantor).
 Up until 2008, the chief executive was known as the provost, but then-president Richard L. McCormick changed the title of the chief executive to chancellor.